 Cat temperament.
 There is a range of temperament in cats and this is a factor that will influence the success of dog-cat cohabitation.
 In general, relaxed, laid back cats and kittens are the best prospects to accept a dog.
 They are also at lower risk to flee and trigger chasing, which will allow a social—rather than a predator-prey—relationship to develop.
 Shy, skittish and declawed cats are less rosy prospects.
 Declawed cats are more vulnerable and are more likely to act aggressively when cornered.

 Cats who have not been socialized to dogs will almost always behave defensively by either fleeing or demonstrating an aggressive display the first time they encounter a new dog.
 If the dog does not come on too strong, and if the cat is given dog-free zones to retreat to, many cats will gradually get used to the dog and sometimes even become bonded.

 If you’ve decided to blend a dog and a cat in your household, here are some pointers:

 Getting ready.
 Preparation is half the battle.
 Before you bring your new dog home, be sure to:

 First meeting.
-For the first introduction, have the dog on his leash in case he explodes into chase mode.
+For the first introduction, have the dog on their leash in case they explode into chase mode.
 If it seems to be going well, take the leash off and supervise closely.
-If the dog is behaving in a friendly and/or cautious way, try not to intervene in their interactions, except to praise and reward the dog for his good manners.
+If the dog is behaving in a friendly and/or cautious way, try not to intervene in their interactions, except to praise and reward the dog for their good manners.
 Interrupt any intense chasing and try to redirect the dog’s attention to another activity.
 This is very difficult so you may be forced in the future to manage the dog on-leash around the cat until you have worked out a routine or divided up the house.